 Is Ativan Harmful?

-Generally when used as directed by a physician, Ativan is safe and effective.
-However, when misused or taken recreationally, it can be addictive and dangerous.
+Generally, when it is used as directed by a physician, Ativan is safe and effective.
+However, when it is misused or taken recreationally, Ativan can be addictive and dangerous.

 Ativan initially produces the following short-term effects:

 - Reduced sense of physical and psychological anxiety, worry and tension.

 - Heightened sense of well-being.

 The ability of the user to achieve these desirable effects is reduced as they develop a tolerance to the drug.
 Over the course of months, the drug is no longer as effective due to the user’s increasing tolerance level.